Is the label truly an accurate representation of how strong your weed is?

 Do you know how strong your weed is?
 Most people don’t.
-For most people, a dealer just told them their weed is the dopest dope they’ll ever smoke or the dispensary slapped some sticker on a jar with a THC percentage.
+For most consumers, a dealer just told them their weed is the dopest dope they’ll ever smoke, or the dispensary slapped some sticker on a jar with a THC percentage.

-But dispensaries are often operating in a legal gray area so it’s not likely their sticker system is regulated.
+But dispensaries often stock weed that’s been sitting in jars for months, drying out and losing potency with time.
 And weed dealers are salesmen as much as anyone else.
 The potency of weed is important, especially for those who need it for medical purposes.
 So how can you find the truth?
 Luckily, there are a few ways.

 For medical users, the reason to test weed is obvious.
 It’s important to know what you’re putting into your body if you’re hoping to treat an illness.
 Lab tests are the most accurate, but they’re a little expensive, usually costing more than a hundred dollars per test.
 Home tests are less accurate but comparatively cheap.

 For non-medical users, if you’re looking to find out what you actually like about weed, doing some tests isn’t a bad idea.
-You might learn that weed with a high CBD to THC ratio is best for you.
+You might learn that weed with a high CBD-to-THC ratio is best for you.
 Or you might learn that you don’t actually like potent weed and prefer something with a little less THC.
-The only way to know for sure it to try.
+The only way to know for sure is to try.

 There are a few ways to test the potency of cannabis.
 The most common uses testing fluid, which later changes color based on the cannabinoid content.
 From there, the user compares the color to what’s on the chart, indicating how potent their cannabis is.

 There are more advanced testing fluids as well, which usually come with home-testing kits.
 These kits let you take the fluid that’s changed color based on your cannabis, and place the samples into a machine for further testing.